alexcu2718/fdf/README.md

 use fdf::cstr;
 let who_is_that_pointer_over_there:*const u8=unsafe{cstr!("i'm too cheeky aren't i")};
-//automatically  create an inline null stack allocated of length PATH_MAX(4096) and add a null terminator let leave_me_alone:*const u8=unsafe{cstr!("hello_mate",5)}; //this will CRASH because you've only told to stack allocate for 5
+//automatically  create an inline null stack allocated of length PATH_MAX(4096)
+//and add a null terminator
+let leave_me_alone:*const u8=unsafe{cstr!("hello_mate",5)}; //this will CRASH because you've only told to stack allocate for 5
 /*explosions*/
 //hence why its unsafe!